The Impact of Solar Radiation on the Martian Upper Atmosphere: Acknowledgments

-This research work was carried at the Atmospheric and Space Science Research Lab (ASSRL), Department of Physics, Bangalore University, Bengaluru, India.
-The authors acknowledge the support from team members of the MENCA-MOM instrument at Space Physics Laboratory, ISRO for providing the calibration data.
-Authors are thankful to Mr. Praveen Kumar B, project fellow for preliminary work and plotting of few graphs.
-This research work was funded by Indian Space Research Organisation (ISRO) through the MOM-AO project on Observation and Modeling Studies of the Atmospheric Composition of Mars (OMAC), vide reference number: ISRO:SPL:01.01.33/16.
+The authors acknowledge the support from team members of the MENCA-MOM instrument group at Space Physics Laboratory, ISRO for providing the calibration data.
+This research work was funded by the Indian Space Research Organisation (ISRO) through the MOM-AO project on Observation and Modelling Studies of the Atmospheric Composition of Mars (OMAC), vide reference number: ISRO:SPL:01.01.33/16/2016.